Shahbaz181/BYTE-FORCE-/README.md

 📲 Click to open https://studio--shesafe-cvaif.us-central1.hosted.app/

 ## Overview
-**SheSafe** is a personal safety web app designed to help women feel safe and stay connected at all times.
+**SheSafe** is a personal safety app designed to help women feel safe and stay connected at all times.
 Built to support Sustainable Development Goal 5 (Gender Equality), SheSafe offers real-time location sharing, SOS alerts, and trusted contact features — all in a simple, mobile-responsive design.

 ## Key Features

 - **Real-Time Location Sharing** – Share your live location with trusted contacts using Google Maps API.

 - **SOS Alert System** – One-tap emergency alerts with automatic location sharing.

 - **Trusted Contacts List** – Add and manage personal emergency contacts securely.

 - **SOS History Log** – View and track past emergency alerts.

 - **Secure Login & Dashboard** – Firebase-authenticated login with a personal user dashboard.

 - **Mobile Responsive Design** – Smooth experience across all devices, optimized for WebView and PWA.

 ## How to Use